Kyaa Super Kool Hain Hum: Domestic

 Kyaa Super Kool Hain Hum opened very well at multiplexes with collections around the 60-70% mark.
 The single screen opening was a bit lower.
 Kyaa Super Kool Hain Hum had a good first day of around ₹65.0 million nett.
 Kyaa Super Kool Hain Hum did very well over its first weekend.
 The film grossed around ₹215 million over the weekend.
 The film has collected ₹345 million in week one which is a very good total for a low-budget film.
 Kyaa Super Kool Hain Hum had a decent second weekend of around ₹55.0 million nett.
 The film did fairly well in week two, grossing around ₹73.0 million net and taking its two-week total to around ₹421 million crore nett.

 Overseas

-Kyaa Super Kool Hain Hum has collected just $300,000 from overseas markets as of 1 August 2012.
+Kyaa Super Kool Hain Hum had collected a gross of $550,000 from overseas markets.

 Controversies

 A complaint was registered by an Indian citizen claiming the film offends religious sentiments.
 According to the FIR, the complainant said that Kyaa Super Kool Hain Hum uses the name Rosemary Maarlo, which translates from the Hindi, रोज़ मेरी मार लो to "screw me every day please", which was considered offensive slang against Christian names.
 The same name is given to a character played by Sharman Joshi in a girl hostel to con a girl student in Style (2001 film).

 The film was banned in Muscat, Kuwait and Pakistan due to its sexual comedy.